 We’ll enjoy a little time for lunch and to see the town before returning late afternoon to Venice.
 This evening is at leisure to sample the local cuisine and nightlife or attend other cultural events at your own discretion.
 (B, L)

 We have a wonderful boat excursion to the islands of Burano, famed for the brightly coloured houses that line its scenic canals and Murano, known the world over for its fabulous glassblowing tradition.
 In the afternoon enjoy leisure time in the city.
 Maybe follow Ernest Hemingway’s steps to a drink at Harry’s Bar; or cross the Accademia Bridge, past the historic gondola boatyards of Squero San Trovaso to a enjoy a drink along the Fondamenta Zattere; or explore the Peggy Guggenheim Museum.
 Have an exit strategy and enjoy wandering, as there are palaces and piazzas to be discovered.
-This evening we enjoy our Farewell Dinner and concert.
+This evening we enjoy our Farewell Dinner.
 (B, D)